What They Do

 - Handling, preparation and detonation of demolition charges

-- Operation and maintenance of a .50 calibre heavy machine-gun
+- Operation and maintenance of small arms, from rifle and pistol up to .50 calibre heavy machine-gun

-Boatswains may be offered the opportunity to develop specialized skills through formal courses and on-the-job training, including:
+Boatswains may be selected to develop specialized skills through formal courses and on-the-job training, including:

 - Naval Boarding Party